fkalis/bash-onedrive-upload/README.md

 Usage
 -----

-After the initial configuration you must authorize the app to user your OneDrive account.
+After the initial configuration you must authorize the app to use your OneDrive account.
 Run

     $ ./onedrive-authorize